taijeronv/taijeronv_info/content/home/accomplishments.md

 [[item]]
   organization = "United States Military Academy" organization_url = "https://www.coursera.org"
-  title = "Simulation Center Manager" url = ""
-  certificate_url = ""
+  title = "West Point Simulation Center Manager" url = "" certificate_url = ""
   date_start = "2004-08-15"
   date_end = "2011-06-15"
-  description = ""
+  description = """In 2006 I was tasked to find a game that could be used in the tactical curriculum in the Department of Military Instruction.
+I turned to the developer of Decisive Action and together we designed a game called Follow Me that could be used to teach light infantry tactics.
+For the next five years I implemented that game in a number of different courses.
+By the time I left West Point in 2011 I had educated more than 10,000 cadets using Follow Me."""

 [[item]]
   organization = "DynCorp International" organization_url = "https://www.edx.org"
-  title = "Police Mentor"
-  url = "https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals"
+  title = "Afghan Uniformed Police Mentor" url = "https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals"
   certificate_url = ""
   date_start = "2011-06-16"